Posted on

 The main concern with cheaper ceramic coatings is titanium dioxide (TiO2) nanoparticles.
 These may leach at high heat or into acidic foods, but are they safe?

-The International Agency for Research on Cancer (IARC) has classified TiO2 as a potential carcinogenic, while the European Food Safety Authority (EFSA) recently deemed it unsafe as a food additive.
+The International Agency for Research on Cancer (IARC) has classified TiO2 as a potential carcinogen, while the European Food Safety Authority (EFSA) recently deemed it unsafe as a food additive.
 That said, the full risks to humans remain unclear, but some animal studies suggest potential dangers.

 Choosing reputable US brands like GreenPan or Caraway minimizes these risks, as they follow strict safety standards.
+Beware of buzzwords.
+A pan labeled ‘100% ceramic’ or ‘eco-friendly’ doesn’t guarantee safety.
+You must see “PFAS-free.”

 Stainless Steel: Durable and Safe with Caution